 In the finished waterfall diagram you now only have to pay attention to whether individual requests are loaded simultaneously or exclusively chronologically.
 If they are loaded at the same time, yours site uses HTTP/2.

-If you have activated HTTPS on your WordPress -WordPress projects and the requests are not loaded in parallel, you should urgently contact your hoster 😉
+If you have HTTPS enabled on your WordPress -WordPress projects and the requests are not loaded in parallel, you should urgently contact yours host 😉

 Conclusion: HTTPS as a chance for your WordPress projects